CSHL Menu

 Equipment

-Installation of the FEI Titan G3 Krios began August 10th 2017 in a special built facility in the Beckmann lab.
+The FEI Titan G3 Krios installation began on August 10th, 2017, in a specially built facility in the Beckman lab.
 The microscope was accepted early in Dec.
-2017 and after training and testing, the cryoEM facility has been operating almost continuously since Jan.
+2017, and after training and testing, the cryoEM facility has been operating almost continuously since Jan.
 2018.
 The Titan G3 can collect data automatically.
-It has autoloading capability which can hold and transfer up to 12 samples.
-To date we have achieved resolutions as high as 2.2 angstroms and can collect as many as 410 images per hour (300+ typical) using the installed Gatan K3 electron detector.
+It has the autoloading capability, which can hold and transfer up to 12 samples.
+To date, we have achieved resolutions as high as 1.8 angstroms and can collect as many as 470 images per hour (350+ typical) using the installed Gatan K3 electron detector.
 The K3 detector is mounted on a Gatan Bioquantum energy filter.
 The Titan G3 also has an installed phase plate.

 photo of the FEI Talos 120C